 - Why Is Veronica Gonzales On Death Row

-Veronica Gonzales and her husband were convicted and sentenced to death for the torture murder of her four year old niece
+Veronica Gonzales was sentenced to death for the torture murder of a young child.